kubernetes/website/content/en/docs/concepts/services-networking/service.md

 is `true` and type LoadBalancer Services will continue to allocate node ports.
 If `spec.allocateLoadBalancerNodePorts` is set to `false` on an existing Service with allocated node ports, those node ports will NOT be de-allocated automatically.
 You must explicitly remove the `nodePorts` entry in every Service port to de-allocate those node ports.
-You must enable the `ServiceLBNodePortControl` feature gate to use this field.
+You must enable the `ServiceLBNodePortControl` feature gate to use this field in v1.20 and v1.21, and the feature gate is enabled by default from v1.22 onwards.

 #### Specifying class of load balancer implementation {#load-balancer-class}